Ri-chard-Wu/annoy-gpu/README.rst

   t.save_items()

-Load the saved items 'test-1e5.tree' and build 5 index trees, then perform precision test.
+Load the saved items from the file 'test-1e5.tree' and build 5 index trees, then perform precision test.

 .. code-block:: python